GlenKPeterson/Cymling/README.md

-# Rippl
-Robust, Immutable, Powerful, Programming Language

-# Rippl Programming Language
+# Cymling Programming Language
 *Comments Welcome!*

-RIPPL stands for Robust, Immutable, Powerful, Programming Language.
-You can tell that to your non-programmer boss while you envision concentric waves on an otherwise still pond.
-I hope to have a Rippl REPL soon (your non-programmer boss doesn't need to know that).
+ - Nearly homoiconic (like a lisp, with it's own JSON-like data definition syntax)
+ - Functional (first class functions, immutability assumed/easier/preferred)
+ - Type-safe (with type aliases like ML, not Object Oriented)

+Cymling is a rarely used word for a pattypan squash.
+It's also one of the few short words in the English language that have the letters ML in it ("Cy***ML***ing") which is a nod to the ML programming language.
+ML because it showed me that static typing does not need to be Object Oriented.
+I could have nodded to Clojure, JSON, and Java too, but ML was the final missing piece for me.

 ##Design Goals
  - Immutability is the default
- - Applicative Order by default (eager)
+ - Applicative Order by default (eager, not like Haskell)
  - Static Type checking
- - Type inference everywhere except function parameters and return types
+ - Type inference everywhere except function parameters and return types (the only place type safety is proven to improve comprehension).
  - Regular (lisp-like) syntax with very few infix operators
  - No primitives (int, float, etc.).
 Built-in and user-defined data behave the same.
- - Interfaces over objects (like ML)
+ - Types are related using aliases and set theory (like ML), not through object hierarchies.
  - Evaluative (everything is an expression – no return statements)
- - Built-in data types: Record (tuple): `(a b c)`, Map: `{ a=b c=d e=f }`, Vector (list): `[a b c]`, Set: `#{a b c}` - like Clojure except the fundamental unit is a Record instead of a linked list.
+ - Built-in data types: Record (tuple): `(a b c)`, Map: `{ a=b c=d e=f }`, List: `[a b c]`, Set: `#{a b c}` - like Clojure except the fundamental unit is a Record instead of a linked list.

 ##Syntax
 The syntax is a combination of Clojure (Lisp) and ML, with maybe a sprinkling of Java (or not).

 ###Comments

-Single-line comments are preceded by a semicolon.
-Multi-line comments start with `;*` and end with `*;`.
-RIPPL-doc comments are multi-line with an extra beginning `*`:
+In order to leave the division symbol for division, a semicolon is substituted (like lisp).
+Single-line comments are preceded by a semicolon `;`.
+Multi-line comments start with a semi-star `;*` and end with a star-semi `*;`.
+Cym-doc comments are multi-line with an extra beginning *:

 ```
 ; single line comment